guilherme-batalheiro/padi-form/form.md

 converge w.p.1 to J , as long as every state is visited infinitely often.

+**Exploration in MC**: We can update the cost-to-go for every state visited along a trajectory
+-  Consider only the first time a state appears: First-visit MC
+-  Consider all the times a state appears: Every-visit MC

 ##### Computing $Q^\pi$
 - Given a trajectory obtained with policy $\pi$
 $$